Make a reservationPowered by OpenTable

 Jamie Lynch’s affinity for the high-octane kitchen life began when he was only 16 years old, worki...

-For the past six years, Alejandro Torio has been keeping the party alive in Charlotte.
-His talent fo...
+For the past eight years, Alejandro Torio has been keeping the party alive in Charlotte.
+His talent ...

 Jamie Lynch’s affinity for the high-octane kitchen life began when he was only 16 years old, working his first job as a dishwasher at a local bar and grill in a Massachusetts fishing town.